7ombie/7ombie/README.md

 A gamerfied version of the Mouser and Farnell websites, with a pixel-art aesthetic, would be ideal for sharing and documenting generic Ellex helper chips.

+The chips will naturally accumulate over time, and the website would be simple enough to create, though documenting each chip would take time, so this is unlikely to happen any time soon.